w3c/wai-coga/guide/clear/clear-words.md

 - Use at the most common words and phrases.
 These are the terms that people with lower language skills are most likely to know
 - Do not invent new words or give words new meanings that must be learned for the content
 - If you must use new terms, jargon, abbreviations, mnemonics or acronyms then make sure they are accompanied by an explanation
-*? should these be twisties (then needed for all bullets) or do we not go to this level ?*
+  - *?
+Use a twisty for the following (plus for all above bullets) or do we skip this level of detail ?*
   - Add an simple language term in brackets next to it
   - Consider a pop up definition
   - Provide a glossary

 ## How It Helps

-Using unclear words presents a significant barrier to many people.
+Using unclear or unknown words presents a significant barrier to many people.
 This can easily be avoided by careful choice of words and the provision of explanations.

-For example, those with language impairments, learning disabilities or poor memory will be able to understand and use content.
-Also, explanations of any specialist words will help the majority of readers who do not share a domain expertise with the author.
-For example banking terms.
-Clear words are important given the average reading age is likely to much lower than commonly anticipated, eg is below 11 in the UK.
-They also help the many readers who do not share the same primary language as that used for the content.
+For example, those with language impairments, learning disabilities or poor memory will be able to understand and use content if clear words are used.
+Also, the majority of users will not share domain expertise with the author so will benefit from explanations of specialist or technical words.
+Clear words are also important given the average reading age is likely to much lower than commonly anticipated, eg is below 11 in the UK.
+In addition, they also help readers who do not share the same primary language as that used for content.

 ## More details